Up! (Shania Twain song)

-"Up!" is a song co-written and recorded by Canadian country music singer Shania Twain.
-It is the title track and second country single from her 2002 album of the same name.
-The song was written by Twain and her then-husband, Robert John "Mutt" Lange.
-"Up!" was originally released to North American country radio on January 6, 2003.
-"I'm Not in the Mood (To Say No)!" was to be released to pop radio alongside "Up!" but this release was cancelled.
-It was released as a double A-side single with "When You Kiss Me" to the UK on November 17, 2003, and issued as the sixth and final single in Europe on March 8, 2004.
+"Up!" is a song by Canadian singer Shania Twain, recorded for her fourth studio album of the same name (2002).
+The track was written by Twain and her then-husband Robert John "Mutt" Lange, who also produced the song.
+It was first released on January 6, 2003, in North America.

+Like all the songs on Up!, the track was recorded with three different alternate versions.
+The "red" version of the song would be released internationally while the "green" version was released only to North America and Australia respectively.
+Critical reception for "Up!" was favorable, with critics enjoying the song's production and Twain's vocals as being singable.
+The track proved to have decent success commercially, hitting number 12 on the US Billboard Hot Country Songs chart.
+In the United Kingdom, "Up!" was released as a double A-side single with "When You Kiss Me" on November 17, 2003, as the final single from the album there.
+"Up!" would eventually be released on March 8, 2004, as a standalone single in continental Europe.
 At the 2004 Juno Awards, "Up!" was named Country Recording of the Year.

 Critical reception

 Reviews for "Up!" were favorable.
 Billboard magazine described the song as being "life-loving [and] instantly singable," and predicted "this one sounds like it's got the goods to go the distance".
 About.com praised the song’s technical side by saying "[t]he production is solid and Shania's tone is as good as ever vocally".
+Country Universe gave the song an A, saying the song is "one of those rare instances in which seemingly rudimentary ingredients combine with just the right musical chemistry to create something truly memorable and special."